SILCC -- VIII: The impact of far-ultraviolet radiation on star formation and the interstellar medium: Results

-We take a representative snapshot from the static $G_0$ simulation $\mathrm{\Sigma010}$ and re-run the simulation with the \textsc{AdaptiveG0} module for 0.1 Myr starting from this snapshot.
-The time of the representative snapshot has been chosen so that its instantaneous SFR is close to the globally averaged SFR at $t_\mathrm{SFR} = 19.8\,\mathrm{Myr}$.
-By doing so we obtain the closest possible comparison between the two realisations.
-In Fig. \ref{fig:heatingDist}, we show a PDF of $\Gamma_\mathrm{PE}$ measured in the snapshots with static $G_0$ (orange line) and for the same gas configuration with \textsc{AdaptiveG0} (blue line).
+We want to focus on the impact of the \textsc{AdaptiveG0} implementation on $\Gamma_\mathrm{PE}$ and take a representative snapshot from the static $G_0$ simulation $\mathrm{\Sigma010}$ and re-run the simulation with the \textsc{AdaptiveG0} module for 0.1 Myr starting from this snapshot.
+The time of the representative snapshot has been chosen so that its instantaneous SFR is close to the globally averaged SFR at $t_\mathrm{SF} = 19.8\,\mathrm{Myr}$.
+By doing so, we obtain the closest possible comparison between the two realisations.
+In Fig. \ref{fig:heatingDist}, we show a volume-weighted PDF of $\Gamma_\mathrm{PE}$ measured in the snapshots with static $G_0$ (orange line) and for the same gas configuration with \textsc{AdaptiveG0} (blue line).
 The heating due to CR ionisation, $\Gamma_\mathrm{CR}$, is shown as a dashed green line for comparison.
 In Appendix \ref{app:PECR}, we show the distribution of $\Gamma_\mathrm{CR}$ in relation to $\Gamma_\mathrm{PE}$.
 The gas density structures in the presented snapshots are close to identical to each other and the differences in the heating rates are due to the differences in the ISRF due to the different treatment of the FUV radiation between \textsc{AdaptiveG0} and static $G_0$.

 In general, $\Gamma_\mathrm{PE}$ strongly depends on the strength of the FUV radiation field (see Eq. \ref{eq:heatingRate}).
 The $\Gamma_\mathrm{PE}$ distribution in Fig. \ref{fig:heatingDist} extends nearly 10 orders of magnitude.
 At the low-energy end of the distribution, the $\Gamma_\mathrm{PE}$ values are virtually identical between both simulations.
-These $\Gamma_\mathrm{PE}$ correspond regions with the most external and self-shielding.
+These $\Gamma_\mathrm{PE}$ correspond to regions with the most external and self-shielding, e.g. dense cores which have not yet begun star formation.
 In the \textsc{AdaptiveG0} models, the gas is predominantly exposed to a $\Gamma_\mathrm{PE}$ that is 1.5 to 2 orders of magnitude lower compared to a static $G_0$ field (see the shift between the peaks of the distributions in Fig. \ref{fig:heatingDist}).
-However, for a static $G_0$, the amount of gas subjected to high heating rates steeply declines while the \textsc{AdaptiveG0} models reach maximum heating rates of about two orders of magnitude higher than their static counterparts.
+However, for a static $G_0$, the amount of gas subjected to high heating rates steeply declines.
+At the same time, the \textsc{AdaptiveG0} models reach maximum heating rates of about two orders of magnitude higher than their static counterparts.

 To understand how the increased PE heating affects the ISM in star-forming regions, we examine the cumulative volume-filling factor (VFF) of $\Gamma_\mathrm{PE}$ as shown in Fig. \ref{fig:vffHeat}.
 We compare the static $G_0$ model (orange) with the \textsc{AdaptiveG0} model (blue), similar to the comparison in Fig. \ref{fig:heatingDist}, and plot the cumulative VFF of $\Gamma_\mathrm{PE}$ within the midplane ISM ($|z| \leq 500\,\mathrm{pc}$).
 Dashed lines indicate the maximum heating rate that affects 90 per cent of the midplane ISM.
 Despite a significantly higher total energy input in the \textsc{AdaptiveG0} case, most of the gas (90 per cent) experiences a PE heating rate approximately 1.5 dex lower than in the static $G_0$ model.
 The excess energy input is concentrated in small volumes near the star cluster sink particles, which are also exposed to hydrogen-ionising EUV radiation and stellar winds.
 These mechanisms can heat the gas to temperatures exceeding $T \gtrsim 8 \times 10^3\,\mathrm{K}$, beyond which even the strongest FUV radiation fields cannot further increase the temperature (see Fig. \ref{fig:equibCurve}).